Universal credit and employee pay

 Sometimes there might be unavoidable variations to your pay date, for example, you work for a small company and there is no-one to process the payroll on time due to sickness (in which case you may get paid late), if your payroll department decides to process the workforce pay earlier than usual just in case they have to be away from work on the normal pay day, or maybe your employer has had to furlough payroll staff and so the processing of wages has become more irregular.

-Suppose Sarah above is monthly paid, usually on 28th of the month.
+Suppose Sarah has an assessment period of 25th of one month to 24th of the next and is monthly paid, usually on 28th of the month.
 She received her usual net pay on her normal payday of 28 April but then her employer had to temporarily close the business in May as work completely dried up.
 Because of the business closure, the May wages were paid on 15 May, the last day of normal working.
 Therefore, Sarah received two wage payments (on 25 April and 15 May) in the same assessment period (25 April to 24 May) instead of the usual one month’s pay.

 These ‘double payments’ often do not come to light until a UC award has been substantially reduced as a consequence of two wage payments falling into one assessment period, and so are not so easy to plan for.